-YouTube tailors all its recommendations and suggestions to suit a user’s specific interests.
-This is a combination of high click-through-rate thumbnails and videos that maintain end-to-end engagements.
-YouTube’s ultimate goal is to keep users on platform for aslong as possible.
+YouTube tailors all its recommendations and suggestions to suit users’ specific interests.
+This combination of high click-through-rate thumbnails and videos maintains end-to-end engagements.
+YouTube’s ultimate goal is to keep users on the platform for as long as possible.
 The more videos watched, the more ad revenue they make.
-In 2021 alone, YoUTube generated $7 billion in ad revenue.
+In 2021 alone, YouTube generated $7 billion in ad revenue.

 So, how does YouTube keep users on the site?
 What UX tactics has YouTube used to maximize watch time?

-Youtube, and Google for that matter, have a powerful system that works around the clock to build a digital profile of you.
-The digital profile is what helps their AI to understand who you are, what your preferences are, and more importantly, what you might like to see next.
+Youtube, and Google, for that matter, have a powerful system that works around the clock to build a digital profile of you.
+The digital profile helps their AI understand who you are, your preferences, and, more importantly, what you might like to see next.

 When you watch a video, every single like, comment, watch time, and drop-off is tracked in the system to help build your profile.

-As a YouTuber myself, I can see exactly where the biggest drop off is per video.
-These kinds of metrics help me to understand what kind of content is engaging, and what I need to drop.
+I can see exactly where the biggest drop-off is per video.
+These metrics help me understand what kind of content is engaging and what I need to drop.

 For example, one of my UI training videos had a long introduction leading to a drop-off point early on in the video.
-By changing the way I create content, I was able to retain viewers for longer, and ultimately help Youtube retain users.
+By changing the way I create content, I retained viewers for longer and ultimately helped Youtube retain users.

 Remember that YouTube has carefully designed everything to hook users in.
 The better the content, the longer the binge-session, and the happier YouTube is.

 More engagement = More ads = More revenue.